harness/developer-hub/docs/feature-management-experimentation/50-release-monitoring/docs/review_period_check.md

 import Link from "@docusaurus/Link";

 <p>
-  <button style={{borderRadius:'8px', border: '1px', fontFamily: 'Courier New', fontWeight:'800', textAlign:'left'}}> help.split.io link: https://help.split.io/hc/en-us/articles/360020635912-Review-period-check <br /> ✘ images still hosted on help.split.io </button>
+  <button style={{borderRadius:'8px', border:'1px', fontFamily:'Courier New', fontWeight:'800', textAlign:'left'}}> help.split.io link: https://help.split.io/hc/en-us/articles/360020635912-Review-period-check <br /> ✘ images still hosted on help.split.io </button>
 </p>

 Making conclusions about your metrics impact during set review periods reduces the chance of errors and allows you to account for seasonality in your data.
 Split always shows your current metrics impact and if your review period has been reached.
 The images below show the two different states of **incomplete** and **complete**.